TrivadisPF/platys-modern-data-platform/modern-data-platform-stack/static-data/container-volume/nifi-registry/database/readme.txt

-Contains the database folder of nidi-registry service, if flag NIFI_REGISTRY_volume_map_data is set to true.
+Contains the database folder of nifi-registry service, if flag NIFI_REGISTRY_volume_map_data is set to true.